 Even if you are not a yogi or yogini, there will be something for you in this post.
-I’m more than halfway through my 65 class yoga challenge (by Labor Day), and have been spending more time than usual on the mat this summer.
-It’s been a wonderful experience to dedicate time and attention to my yoga practice and to learn and re-learn some powerful lessons.
+I participated in a local yoga challenge and completed 65 classes in 50 days.
+Dedicating that time to my yoga practice helped me learn and re-learn some powerful lessons.

 1. My thoughts limit my actions.

 When a challenging pose is being demonstrated, my go to reaction is, “not in this lifetime.”
 And with that, my brain takes over and reminds my body that my hamstrings are too tight or my arms are too short or that the pose will hurt my knees/shoulders/insert other body part here.

 We dismiss opportunities everyday by reminding ourselves that we can’t do it.
 It’s good to think things through, but go with your gut and your heart and trust yourself to try new things.
 Always challenge your never and ask for help.

 Some days on the mat are a breeze.
 My mind is naturally quiet and my body flows effortlessly from pose to pose.
 Other times, I am so wrapped up in my own thoughts that it’s a struggle just to relax my jaw.
 I used to feel defeated going into class with a busy mind, low energy or a tweaked knee because I wouldn’t be able to do every pose.
 Then I remembered that it is ok to do what I can and what is best for my body.

 Much like yoga class, our days are full of options and opportunity.
 We don’t have to do it all.
 We can’t do it all.
 We are better for it when we don’t try to do it all.